tamus-cyber/cyber.tamus.edu/docs/policy/guidelines/incident-notification/index.md

 ## Notification Requirement

-System members must report information security incidents where the confidentiality, integrity, or availability of a member high-impact information system, or a system processing confidential information, is potentially compromised.
+System members must report incidents where the confidentiality, integrity, or availability of a member high-impact information system, or a system processing confidential information, is potentially compromised.

 System members shall notify Texas A&M System Cybersecurity with the required data elements, as well as any other available information, within **12 hours** of being identified by the member or Texas A&M System Cyber Operations.